sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

 ## Deployment Steps

-Build your environment with JBoss EAP 7.2 on top of RHEL 7.7 on Azure by clicking the **Deploy to Azure** button and fill in the following parameter values:
+Build your environment with JBoss EAP 7.2 setup on RHEL 7.7 on Azure by clicking the **Deploy to Azure** button and fill in the following parameter values:

-   - **Subscription** - Choose the appropriate subscription where you would like to deploy.
+   - **Subscription** - Choose the appropriate subscription for deployment.

-   - **Resource Group** - Create a new Resource Group or you can select an existing one.
+   - **Resource Group** - Create a new Resource Group or select an existing one.

-   - **Location** - Choose the appropriate location for your deployment.
+   - **Location** - Choose the appropriate location for deployment.

-   - **Admin Username** - User account name for logging into your RHEL VM.
+   - **Admin Username** - User account name for logging into the RHEL VM.

    - **Authentication Type** - Type of authentication to use on the Virtual Machine.

-   - **Admin Password or SSH Key** - User account password/ssh key data which is an SSH RSA public key for logging into your RHEL VM.
+   - **Admin Password or SSH Key** - User account password/ssh key data which is an SSH RSA public key for logging into the RHEL VM.

    - **JBoss EAP Username** - Username for JBoss EAP Console.

    - **JBoss EAP Password** - User account password for JBoss EAP Console.

-   - **RHEL OS License Type** - Choose the type of RHEL OS License from the dropdown options for deploying your Virtual Machine.
+   - **RHEL OS License Type** - Choose the type of RHEL OS License from the dropdown options for deploying the Virtual Machine.
+You will have either the option of PAYG by default or BYOS.

    - **RHSM Username** - Username for the Red Hat account.